Entries in Video Clips (7)

 "The average person can not tell good security from bad security... the world is filled with specialties that are critical to public safety and security, and yet are beyond the comprehension of the general population...
 Commerce works the same way.
 When was the last time you personally checked the accuracy of a gas station's pumps, or a taxicab's meter, or the weight and volume information on packaged foods?" [emphasis added]

-Banks meet the expectations of their customers by providing them with security, yes, but also credibility, compensation, control, convenience, integration and verification.
-It is the dynamic combination of these that instills in customers the confidence that they continue to own their money, even while it is in the hands of a third-party bank."People are comfortable and familiar with monetary banks.
+"People are comfortable and familiar with monetary banks.
 That’s a good thing because without people willingly depositing their money into banks, there would be no banking system as we know it ....
 [By comparison, we] live in a world that is at once awash in on-demand information courtesy of the Internet, and at the same time the Internet is strangely impotent when it comes to information ownership ....

 In many respects the Internet is like the Wild West because there is no information web similar to our monetary banking system.
 No similar integrated system exists for precisely and efficiently delivering our medical records to a new physician, or for providing access to a health history of the specific animal slaughtered for that purchased steak.
 Nothing out there compares with how the banking system facilitates gasoline purchases."